The 'What Does Revenue Even Mean Here?' Workshop Guide

 • teams keep asking for a dashboard fix when the real issue is definition drift

 If the disagreement is active right now, that is actually a good sign.
 It means the trust problem is visible enough to solve.
+(If you are not sure whether the root cause is tooling or something deeper, here is a framework for distinguishing a tools problem from a foundation problem.)

 The Goal of the Session